Soccer in the Australian Capital Territory: International events

 The ACT hosts an annual international youth tournament named the Kanga Cup.
 The tournament is organised and run by Capital Football and attracts participants from all over the globe.
 Matches are played at selected ACT playing districts across Canberra over a two-week period in July.

 History of Matches

 2000 Olympics

-Canberra's Bruce Stadium was selected as a host venue for men's and women's football for the 2000 Sydney Olympics.
-The ACT hosted five men's and women's group matches at Bruce Stadium between 13 September and 20 September 2000 including the Australian women's national football team (the Matildas).
+Canberra's Bruce Stadium was selected as a host venue for men's and women's soccer for the 2000 Sydney Olympics.
+The ACT hosted five men's and women's group matches at Bruce Stadium between 13 September and 20 September 2000 including the Australian women's national soccer team (the Matildas).
 Bruce also hosted one of the women's semi-finals on 24 September 2000.

 2003 OFC Women's Championship

-The 2003 OFC Women's Championship was hosted at McKellar Park between 5 – 13 April 2003.
+The 2003 OFC Women's Championship was hosted at McKellar Park between 5 and 13 April 2003.
 Five nations contested the championship including Australia, New Zealand, Papua New Guinea, Samoa and Cook Islands.
 The championship doubled as the OFC Women's World Cup Qualifying Tournament for the 2003 FIFA Women's World Cup held in the US.